mdayaram/cowspeak/README.md

  * say (darwin)
  * cat

 ### Usage

 ``` bash
 $> cowspeak "Fabricator fabricator, yon pantaloons are aflame"
 $> fortune | cowspeak
 ```

+### Future Work

+* Be able to parse all flags that cowsay uses and pass them along.
+* Add a -r flag to trigger the random cowfile picking, otherwise default to cow.

 ### Misc